rezzza/VLRTextField/README.md

 ### Delegate consideration

-Because `VLRTextFieldManager` handles some behaviors for you, each text field will have at least one delegate : `VLRTextFieldManager` instance.
+Because `VLRFormService` handles some behaviors for you, each text field will have at least one delegate : `VLRFormService` instance.
-By setting `VLRTextFieldManager` `delegate` property to your controller for example, it is exactly the same as setting `delegate` to the controller for every text fields.
+By setting `VLRFormService` `delegate` property to your controller for example, it is exactly the same as setting `delegate` to the controller for every text fields.
 See the sample to have a better view.